Superformula/flutter_test/README.md

 - **Other layers**: Covered with unit tests.
 - **End-to-End Testing**: Using **Maestro** to cover core app functionalities.

+## Running

+    - dart pub global activate melos
+    - flutter pub get
+    - export PATH="$PATH":"$HOME/.pub-cache/bin"
+    - melos run get
+    - flutter run --dart-define=YELP_API_KEY=APIKEY

 ## Observations

-The request to API are mocked due to a daily limit of requests.
+The request to API are mocked due to a daily limit of requests, but the real repo is also implemented.

 ------